ANIML SC 2520RW - Research Methodology for Animal Sciences II

 Assessment DetailWorkshop Assessments (5%): Workshop mark is based on individual contribution to each session during the semester.
 This may include short quizzes that the students are able to use for formative assessment to determine their current levels of understanding of concepts.

-Assignments (40% total): three (3) assignments are to be submitted, worth 15% (small group research grant proposal), 10% (statistical analysis) and 15% (write a scientific paper) of the final assessment, respectively.
-A 5 - 10 minute oral presentation will be required for the first assignment.
+Assignments (50% total): three (3) assignments are to be submitted, worth 15% (small group research grant proposal), 10% (statistical analysis) and 25% (write a scientific paper) of the final assessment, respectively.

 SubmissionExtensions for Assessment Tasks